fictionco/fiction/@apps/docs/src/docs/creating-themes.md

 # Themes

-_Themes help give you a big headstart when creating new apps.
+_Themes help give you a big head start when creating new apps.
 And luckily, Factor was developed from the start to make the most the concept.
 In this document, we'll discuss how Factor themes work and how to work with them._

 ## Using Factor Themes